mlochbaum/BQN/doc/search.md

 ## Progressive Index of

 Progressive Index of (`⊒`), as the name and glyph suggest, is a more sophisticated variant of Index of.
 Like Index of, it returns either `≠𝕨` or an index of a cell from `𝕨` that matches the given cell of `𝕩`.
-Unlike Index of, no index except `≠𝕨` can ever be repeated.
+Unlike Index of, no index can ever be repeated (but `≠𝕨` can).
 Progressive Index of returns the index of the first *unused* match, provided there's still one left.

         "aaa" ⊒ "aaaaa"